- Photo gallery

-HLCol Woodall is also the current Officer Commanding of Delta Company - the civilian support arm of The Essex and Kent Scottish.
+HLCol Woodall is a past Officer Commanding of Delta Company - the civilian support arm of The Essex and Kent Scottish.
 He has assisted in the creation of the two Dieppe Memorials, the annual "Trot with the Troops" family fun run, the Delta Company "HIRE" program and is a supporter of local activities to recognize veterans.

 He currently resides in Windsor, Ontario with his wife Melanie and is a father of three and grandfather to four.

-Major John Hodgins was born in Regina, Saskatchewan and began his military career through the Regular Officer Training Plan (ROTP) in 1988, attending Royal Roads Military College and The Royal Military College.
-Upon graduation Major Hodgins was posted to 1st Battalion, Prince Patricia's Canadian Light Infantry (PPCLI), where he served as a platoon commander and assistant adjutant.
+Lieutenant-Colonel John Hodgins was born in Regina, Saskatchewan and began his military career through the Regular Officer Training Plan (ROTP) in 1988, attending Royal Roads Military College and The Royal Military College.
+Upon graduation LCol Hodgins was posted to 1st Battalion, Princess Patricia's Canadian Light Infantry (PPCLI), where he served as a platoon commander and assistant adjutant.
 In 1994, he deployed with his battalion on Op Harmony as part of the United Nations Protection Force in the former Yugoslavia.
 Upon his return, he was posted to the Canadian Airborne Regiment and served as a platoon commander with 2 Commando.

-In 2010, Major Hodgins was appointed to the position of Deputy Commanding Officer of the unit, and continues to hold this position today.
+In 2010, LCol Hodgins was appointed to the position of Deputy Commanding Officer of the unit, and appointed Commanding Officer in September 2015.